PowerFleet (PWFL) Received its Third Buy in a Row

-After Roth Capital and Barrington gave PowerFleet (NASDAQ: PWFL) a Buy rating last month, the company received another Buy, this time from Canaccord Genuity.
-Analyst Michael Walkley maintained a Buy rating on PowerFleet today and set a price target of $12.00.
-The company’s shares closed last Thursday at $8.07.
+After Roth Capital and Canaccord Genuity gave PowerFleet (NASDAQ: PWFL) a Buy rating last month, the company received another Buy, this time from Barrington.
+Analyst Gary Prestopino maintained a Buy rating on PowerFleet today and set a price target of $12.00.
+The company’s shares closed last Friday at $7.87.

-According to TipRanks.com, Walkley is a top 100 analyst with an average return of 28.7% and a 70.4% success rate.
-Walkley covers the Technology sector, focusing on stocks such as SailPoint Technologies Holdings, Sequans Communications S A, and CrowdStrike Holdings.
+According to TipRanks.com, Prestopino is a 5-star analyst with an average return of 40.3% and a 58.9% success rate.
+Prestopino covers the Services sector, focusing on stocks such as Points International, Kar Auction Services, and Liquidity Services.

-Currently, the analyst consensus on PowerFleet is a Strong Buy with an average price target of $11.33, a 37.8% upside from current levels.
-In a report issued on February 22, Barrington also assigned a Buy rating to the stock with a $12.00 price target.
+PowerFleet has an analyst consensus of Strong Buy, with a price target consensus of $11.25, representing a 38.5% upside.
+In a report issued on February 25, Roth Capital also maintained a Buy rating on the stock with a $10.00 price target.

 See today’s analyst top recommended stocks >>